Coronavirus guide: Communicating with staff and clients

 A VCPR is established when the veterinarian undertakes the position of making medical judgments, including treatment, for an animal and the client has retained the veterinarian to do so.

 During this pandemic, the AVMA is encouraging veterinary practices to use smart devices and other technologies to connect with clients and patients within the VCPR parameters.

 For in-person appointments, hands-free options can be considered.
 Clients and pets would be met in the front lobby and a member of the veterinary team would take the pet from the client.
 The client would then leave the hospital after providing the veterinary team member with a phone number and being given a time for a consultation call.

 It is recommended that, with this system, there is fast turnaround so that clients can return to pick up their pets and pay for the services.
 This provides for efficient service where the veterinarian can see the pet (rather than providing telemedicine services) with a limited time stay and less in-person contact.

 As noted at the beginning of this document, responses to the pandemic may rapidly evolve as the situation does.
 So use these resources appropriately for your practice, and review them often.

-Kellie Olah, SPHR, SHRM-CP, is the human resources consultant with Veterinary Business Advisors and coauthor of the AAHA Guide to Creating an Employee Handbook, Fourth Edition, to be released in April 2020.
+Kellie Olah, SPHR, SHRM-CP, is the human resources consultant with Veterinary Business Advisors and coauthor of the AAHA Guide to Creating an Employee Handbook, Fourth Edition.

 Photo credit: © iStock/Kira-Yan